By Katie Wilson

 Sunrise Cabin, Isle of Skye

-For the ultimate in remote staycations, there are few spots in the world quite like this.
+For the ultimate in remote staycations in the UK, there are few spots in the world quite like this.

 Sleeps 2, plus 1 small child | No dogs allowed | Car required